 After you’ve built more muscle, you’ll be stronger for your runs to prevent injury, you’ll most likely be faster, and you’ll be able to eat more (which is always a winner).

-1. Running Workouts to Build Muscle
+2. Do Running Workouts That Build Muscle

 Another way to work towards a net muscle gain would be to aim for a growth hormone spike.